brainscode/java-tutorial/pages/labs/lab1/lab1_hello_world.md

 {% include command.html content="$ javac B.java" %}

 {% include warning.html content="
-	When saving Java source file other than the class name with public class access modifier so it will gives compile time error below:<br/>
+	When saving Java source file with public class access modifier so it will gives compile time error below:<br/>
 	**error:**  class A is public, should be declared in a file named A.java public class A {}
 " %}